 Dirk Bikkembergs graduated in 1982 from the fashion department of the Royal Academy of Fine Arts in Antwerp.
 In 1985, his menswear collection won the Golden Spindle competition, and in 1986, he launched his DirkBikkembergs label with a shoe collection.
 In 1988, he collaborated with the Italian manufacturers, Gibo, and a year later presented his first complete menswear collection in Paris.
 In 1991, he established his own production facilities in Italy.
-His clothing designs originally included military elements and references to work apparel, but in around the year 2000, Bikkembergs became intrigued by how influential the sports world was on how people dressed, all across society.
+His clothing designs originally included military elements and references to work apparel, but in around the year 2000, Bikkembergs gets intrigued by the sports world and the athlete becomes his muse.
 The term ‘Sport Couture’ was added to the Dirk Bikkembergs label, which was subsequently expanded to include the additional Bikkembergs line.
 In 2003, he became the first fashion designer to dress a top-ranking soccer team, Inter Milan, in official off-the-field custom-made suits.
 This close connection between fashion and sports would mark his signature style until he left the fashion world in 2011.

 THE SHOE AS BENCHMARK

 His ‘mountain boots for the city’, with laces through the heel, are among Dirk Bikkembergs’ most iconic shoe designs.